Paul Seaborn, Assistant Professor, Management Area, McIntire School of Commerce, University of Virginia

-I am an assistant professor at the Daniels College of Business, University of Denver.
-I teach undergraduate, graduate and executive students.
+In 2017 I was recognized by Poets & Quants as one of the Top 40 Undergraduate Professors.
 In 2016 I was the recipient of the Daniels Excellence in Teaching Award and I was one of two finalists for the award in 2015.
 In 2014 I published one of the first, if not the first, academic teaching case on the marijuana industry in Case Research Journal, “Medical Marijuana Industry Group: Outdoor Advertising in Denver” and I have since published a second case in CRJ, “Uber in Colorado: Seeking Regulatory Certainty”.
-I am the Faculty Advisor to the Daniels Consulting Firm, a student-run organization that provides consulting opportunities for graduate students.

-In Spring 2017 I am teaching the first ever “Business of Marijuana” course at Daniels (or at any AACSB-accredited business school).
-I am also the lead instructor for MGMT 2850 Business & Society, a core undergraduate core, and also teach two consulting courses, one for graduate students and one for undergraduate students, that involve a “real-world” consulting project.
-I am always looking for potential guest speakers and advisors from the business world that can benefit my students and am also interested in identifying real-world projects that my students can work on.
+In Spring 2017 I created and taught the first ever “Business of Marijuana” course at Daniels (or at any AACSB-accredited business school) and taught the course four times in total.
+I was also the lead instructor for MGMT 2850 Business & Society, a core undergraduate core, and taught two consulting courses, one for graduate students and one for undergraduate students, that involved a “real-world” consulting project.
+While at DU I also served as Faculty Advisor to the Daniels Consulting Firm, a student-run organization that provides consulting opportunities for graduate students, and to the annual Daniels Race & Case event.